TheCsarbeat/portfolio/README.md

 # portfolio
-A project where I display my knowledge and skills through a Gatsby
+A project where I display my knowledge and skills through a Gatsby website